lambdaclass/concrete/research/compiler/fact-ledger-design.md

 checking needs a relational store.
 It is not a dumping ground for facts that typed IR can enforce more strongly.

+When that layer is pulled, a Datalog-style or stratified-facts model is a useful design reference for relational facts, provenance edges, dependency/invalidation, and evidence queries.
+That does not mean adding a Datalog engine now, and it does not mean a user-facing logic language.
+The first version should be ordinary typed compiler code unless a real relation family proves maps/joins too awkward;
+if a rule layer appears later, it must be stratified, replayable, and fail-closed rather than a hidden second truth source.

 Conceptual key shape when pulled:

 ```lean